kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

       "3": "test@example.com"
    }

-To identify the contact, we are using their email address, which is also the default key.
+To identify the contact, we are using the email address, which is also the default key.
 Therefore, we do not have to define a ``key_id`` here.

-For further information about creating or updating a contact in Suite, see :doc:`../suite/contacts/contact_create` and :doc:`../suite/contacts/contact_update`.
+For further information about creating or updating a contact in the Suite, see :doc:`../suite/contacts/contact_create` and :doc:`../suite/contacts/contact_update`.

 2. Trigger the Event

-.. note:: You need at least one contact available in Suite so that the contact data can be used.
+.. note:: You need at least one contact available in the Suite so that the contact data can be used.

 **Request**: